iPhantasmic/CS203-Locus/README.md

 >Prior to the pandemic, Singapore was host to many events, both large and small scale.
 Locus serves to enable community-building again in the new normal by empowering both participants and organisers the convenience of keeping in sync with the prevailing guidelines.

 ## Target Audience
-Event Organizers and participants
+Event Organizers and Participants

 ## Core Features
 ***Event Management***
-> Users have the freedom to take part in public events that can accommodate a number of participants based on the prevailing guidelines.
+> Users have the freedom to take part in public events that can accommodate a number of participants based on the prevailing restrictions and guidelines.
 Users can also organise events based on their interests and choose to make them private.
-Our application is updated with the prevailing measures and will be convenient for users to abide to the prevailing measures
+Our application is updated with the prevailing measures and will be convenient for users to abide to them.

 ***Locus API***
 > As a complement to our application, we created a self-sufficient microservice, LocusAPI which gathers news and acts as a content management system.
-LocusAPI provides public endpoints that allow the user to gather information such as Covid-19 Updates and Government Press Releases.
+LocusAPI's public endpoints allow users to gather information such as Covid-19 Updates and Government Press Releases.
 The documentation for this microservice can be found [here](https://dev.locus.social).
 The repository for this service can also be found [here](https://github.com/omerwyo/LocusAPI).

 ***Image Filtering***
 > To ensure that Locus is a family friendly application, we included a filter for any image uploading functionality within the application.
 This service utilises Google Cloud Vision to protect against inappropriate content.